-Figure \ref{fig:ResultsMoons} shows the gap in discrete objective value for all algorithms on the two datasets, for increasing the number of samples $m$ (top), and for two fixed values of $m$, as a function of iterations (middle and bottom).
+Figure \ref{fig:ResultsMoons} shows the gap in discrete objective value for all algorithms on the two datasets, for increasing number of samples $m$ (top), and for two fixed values of $m$, as a function of iterations (middle and bottom).
 We plot the best value achieved so far.
 As expected, the accuracy improves with more samples.
 In fact, this improvement is faster than the bounds in Proposition \ref{prop:InconsistentNoiseSub} and in \cite{Blais2018}.
-The objective function in the ``Two-moons'' dataset takes smaller values, which makes it easier to solve in the multiplicative noise setting, as we indeed observe.
+The objective values in the \emph{Two-moons} data are smaller, which makes it easier to solve in the multiplicative noise setting (Prop. \ref{prop:InconsistentNoiseSub}), as we indeed observe.
 Among the compared algorithms, ACCPM and MNP converge fastest, as also observed in \cite{Bach2013} without noise, but they also seem to be the most sensitive to noise.
 In summary, these empirical results suggest that submodular minimization algorithms are indeed robust to noise, as predicted by our theory.